netenglabs/suzieq/docs/developer/pythonAPI.md

 Besides these, the get and unique methods take an additional parameter:

-* query_str: Which is the Panndas query string to filter out the data returned
+* query_str: Which is the Pandas query string to filter out the data returned

 Besides these, every table takes an additional set of keywords specific to the table.
 For example, you can use ifname keyword to the interfaces table or LLDP table to request the operation only on the list of interfaces specified; you can use protocol as a keyword to the routing table to select only those routing table entries populated by the specified protocol, and so on.
 *